bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 claim to fetch a set of authorized signing keys over HTTPS, relying on the security of HTTPS to establish the authority of the downloaded keys for that issuer.
-The ephemerality of this proof of authority makes it unsuitable for certain use cases.
+The ephemerality of this proof of authority makes it unsuitable for use cases where a JWT might need to be verified for some time.
 In this document, we define a format for Signed JWK Sets, which establish the authority of a key using a signed object instead of an HTTPS connection.

 --- middle